-Copies of policies governing the possession, consumption, serving and sale of illicit drugs and alcohol on the University of Hawai'i, Honolulu Community College campus are available in the Student Health Office (Bldg.
-2-108A).
+Copies of policies governing the possession, consumption, serving and sale of illicit drugs and alcohol on the University of Hawai'i, Honolulu Community College campuses are available in the Student Health Office (Bldg.
+2-108A), Office of Student Services and the Office of the Chancellor for Community Colleges.